tomhosker/ufo_database_scripts/README.md

 # UFO Database Scripts

-This code defines some useful scripts for setting up and working with the central UFO database.
+This repository defines some useful scripts for setting up and working with the central UFO database.